boothe0/CS386GodotProject/deliverables/deliverable2.md

      - Priority Level: 3
      - Estimated Time: 2 hours

-Establish a priority level for each user story and estimate how many hours each one will demand using the planning poker approach.

-Grading criteria (6 points): Use the provided format.
-The user stories should be in an adequate level of granularity (not too broad nor too specific).
-Provide the priority and estimation for each user story.

 ## 8. Issue Tracker

-The user stories should be registered in your GitHub issue tracker.
-Include here the link for your issue tracker and a screenshot of what you did.

 Link to issue tracker: [https://github.com/boothe0/CS386GodotProject/issues](https://github.com/boothe0/CS386GodotProject/issues)

 ![Issue Tracker](https://i.imgur.com/Yk8x1Az.png)

-Grading criteria (1 point): Provide the URL and screenshot of the issue tracker.
-The user stories should be registered there.

-## Format

-Your document should be composed in Markdown and hosted on GitHub but you should also turn in a PDF copy to be graded.
-See also Converting GitHub Markdown to PDF.
-Sections should use appropriate markdown and figures should be included if needed or appropriate.

 ## Teamwork